Will956/graphql-spotify/README.md

 A simple GraphQL layer for Spotify API built with Apollo Server.

+If you want to see the first version of it, https://github.com/Will956/graphql-spotify/tree/v1.0.

 ## Goal

 This project is not about implement all query for the Spotify API.
 It's about having fun with setup it thanks to Apollo 🤓.